-Great hammerhead are less frequent and require more patience.
-They appear mostly in the fall and winter, November thru March when we run our exclusive shark trips to feed these large top predators.
-Great hammerhead sharks, recognized by their hammer-shaped head and tall, pointed dorsal fin, reach lengths of 20-feet, but most individuals encountered by divers are between 10 and 14-feet in length.
-Feeding primarily at dusk, great hammerheads are considered a fierce predator.
+Great Hammerheads are an elusive and rare shark that is spectacular to see with their unusual heads and large dorsal fins.
+They appear mostly in the fall and winter, November through April when we run our exclusive shark trips to feed these large top predators.
+Great Hammerhead sharks, recognized by their hammer-shaped head and tall, pointed dorsal fin, reach lengths of 20-feet, but most individuals encountered by divers are between 10 and 14-feet in length.
+Feeding primarily at dusk, Great Hammerheads are considered a fierce predator.

 Caribbean Reef Shark

-Caribbean reef sharks live on the reefs and congregate on one particular reef where we feed them.
-Reef sharks are generally 3 to 5 feet long and usually there are three to six around one reef.
+Caribbean Reef sharks live on the reefs and congregate on one particular reef where we feed the Tiger Sharks.
+Reef sharks are generally 3 to 5 feet long and usually there are 12 to 20 around one reef.
 This is a thrilling dive with excellent photographic opportunities.
 Reef sharks are very common around the Bahamas, but our reefs have colorful sponges to use as background for pictures.
 The reef has deep crevices to get below the sharks for great silhouettes.
-This all makes for the best reef shark spot in the Bahamas.
+This all makes for the best shark dive in the Bahamas.